DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 Before any data can be decoded, we must have a matching template.

-Without the template, there is no way to know how the fields are mapped within the data set.
+Without the template, there is no way to know how the fields are mapped inside the data set.

-Each template payload (SetId 2 or 3) has a header containing the ID and field counts, first we need to decode this.
+Each template payload (SetId 2 or 3) has a header containing the ID and field counts.

 ```go
 template := OptionsTemplate{